 Imerman Angels has been a federally registered 501(c)(3) not-for-profit organization since 2006.

 Prior to Imerman Cake Company, Jeff was a federal law clerk for the Honorable Bernard A. Friedman in the Eastern District of Michigan (Detroit) and a litigation associate at Paul, Weiss, Rifkind, Wharton & Garrison LLP in New York City.
-He was also a reporter/weekend-anchor at the NBC-TV affiliate in Joplin, Missouri and a reporter at the ABC-TV affiliate in Lexington, Kentucky.
+He was also a general assignments reporter/weekend-anchor at the NBC-TV affiliate in Joplin, Missouri and a reporter at the ABC-TV affiliate in Lexington, Kentucky.

-Jeff grew up in Bloomfield Township, Michigan, and graduated cum laude from Cranbrook Kingswood High School.
+He grew up in Bloomfield Township, Michigan, and graduated cum laude from Cranbrook Kingswood High School.
 He received a Bachelor of Science in Journalism from Northwestern University and earned a Juris Doctor from Duke University School of Law, where he was on the Duke Law Journal.